brunoterkaly/alarm/README.md

-# ALARM (Azure Linux Resource Manager)
+# ALARM (Azure Linux ARM Templates)

-The purpose of alarm is to enable ISVs to better enable license key management on customer virtual machines.
+The purpose of alarm is to help our partner’s customers be more efficient by giving them easier ways to deploy a solution in the Azure Marketplace.

-Easier for parnters to onboard to the marketplace.

-- There are partners in the Azure Marketplace that have two models for monetization
-	- The first is a BYOL model
-    - The second is a paid customer support model for their open source products.
+- We have multiple template expamples that solve the following problems
+ 	- Provision VM's with Partner license keys automatically
+	- Customer Support registration when deploying marketplace solutions that have a CPU Hourly billing model

 - Currently, it is not easy to deploy some of these solutions in the marketplace
 - The expectation is that the customer will remote into the VM and install the license key(s) that they purchased
 - Another issue is customer discovery
 - There is no mechanism that tells the partner which customers have provisioned software from the partner and which license keys are being used
-- There is also no mechanism to determine per hour CPU usage

 ![](images/buylicense.png)

 ## High level steps

 This document will go over some detail steps in deploying license files to Linux VMs.

 - It begins by getting access to a Linux computer that will be used to execute the provisioning process.
 - The provisioning process will begin by installing the Azure cross platform client tools on the Linux computer.
 -  Next, the necessary installation scripts and provisioning artifacts will be downloaded from Github using the git clone command.
 	-  Some modifications will need to be made from this downloaded content.
 Both the partner as well as the customers and the partner will need to make these modifications.
 The partner defines the way the license file gets copied to the provisioned Linux VM.
 -  But it is the end customer that runs the provisioning process.
 It will the customer that places the license key, and defines the attributes of the provisioned infrastructure, physically kick off the provisioning process.

 ![](images/snap022.png)